replaytv/colortv-docs/colortv/docs/androidTVSDK.md

 You can include into your custom layouts a view which displays progress until recommendation will be chosen automatically.
 You can do it in 3 different ways:

 - by adding empty `FrameLayout` with id `ctv_ctlAutoPlayTimer`.
-Then default auto play timer is injected into such view.
+Then the default auto play timer is injected into such view.
 - by adding `FrameLayout` with id `ctv_ctlAutoPlayTimer` with some custom views, among which there can be `TextView` with `ctv_tvTimer` id and `ProgressBar` with `ctv_pbTimer` id.
 In such situation proper seconds number will be set into `ctv_tvTimer` and progres will be updated in `ctv_pbTimer`.
 Also in case when timer should be hidden, visibility of all `ctv_ctlAutoPlayTimer` children is set to `GONE` and if it should be shown its visibility is set to `VISIBLE`.
 - by adding a view which extends `ColorTvTimerLayout`.
 It can be used in order to define custom behaviour for showing, hiding the timer, or to set values in some custom way.
 When extending `ColorTvTimerLayout` it is necessary to implement following methods: